Birkenhead Park railway station: World War II bombing

 The station building is not the original.
 The first station building was destroyed when two aerial bombs were dropped by German aircraft on the night of 12–13 March 1941, during the Second World War.
 After the bombing, through services were restored after five days with the station reopened to passengers after eleven days.

 Postwar

-The outer platform faces were hardly used, apart from a handful of trains which were stored outside of peak hours in the sidings which remained at all four corners of the station, and outside the island platforms.
+The outer platform faces were hardly used, apart from a handful of trains which were stored outside peak hours in the sidings which remained at all four corners of the station, and outside the island platforms.
 In the 1970s, there were a number of rationalisations to the layout.
-At one stage, through trains used the outer tracks of the station, while a bay platform was fashioned between these to allow a proposed Liverpool-to-Birkenhead Park extra peak-hour shuttle service, which in the event was never started.
+At one stage, through trains used the outer tracks of the station, while a bay platform was fashioned between these to allow a short-lived Liverpool-to-Birkenhead Park extra peak-hour shuttle service.
 The layout was then simplified again to the current one, retaining the former southern island platform with just a through road either side, with the former northern platform demolished in 1992.